maithilikh/ES-CUPI-Assgn/README.md

 This project is a real-time stock broker client dashboard built using React, Node.js, Express, MongoDB, and Socket.IO.

-Users can log in using their email address and a simulated OTP flow, subscribe to supported stocks, and receive live stock price updates without refreshing the page.
+Users can log in using their email address and an OTP flow, subscribe to supported stocks, and receive live stock price updates without refreshing the page.

 Stock prices are simulated using a random price generator and are updated automatically every 2 seconds.